 Mathematics Literacy and Computer Science Code: 0012 Objective Standard Statement of the Competency Achievement Context Use various mathematical or computer science concepts, procedures and tools for common tasks.
-Working alone While carrying out a task or solving a problem based on everyday needs Using familiar tools and reference materials Elements of the Competency Performance Criteria Demonstrate the acquisition of basic functional knowledge in mathematics or computer science Brief definition of concepts Correct execution of basic operations Appropriate use of terminology Select mathematical or computing tools and procedures on the basis of specific needs.
+Working alone While carrying out a task or solving a problem based on everyday needs Using familiar tools and reference materials Elements of the Competency Performance Criteria 1.
+Demonstrate the acquisition of basic functional knowledge in mathematics or computer science.
+Brief definition of concepts Correct execution of basic operations Appropriate use of terminology Select mathematical or computing tools and procedures on the basis of specific needs.
 Listing of numerous possibilities available through the use of mathematical and computing tools and procedures Analysis of concrete situations and recognition of the usefulness of mathematical or computing tools and procedures Appropriate choice according to needs Use mathematical or computing tools and procedures to carry out tasks and solve problems.
-Use of a planned and methodical process Correct use of tools and procedures Satisfactory results, given the context Appropriate use of terminology specific to a tool or procedure Interpret the quantitative data or results obtaine using mathematical or computing tools and procedures.
-Accurate interpretation, given the context Clear, precise formulation of the interpretation Learning Activities Periods of instruction: 45 Credits: 2 Note: Only the following codes can be used to link a course to objective 0012: 204 and 420.
-Use code 204 for a multidisciplinary course.
-Codes 340 and 345 may be used, provided the courses are not related to objectives of common or specific general education.
+Use of a planned and methodical process Correct use of tools and procedures Satisfactory results, given the context Appropriate use of terminology specific to a tool or procedure 4.
+Interpret the quantitative data or results obtained using mathematical or computing tools and procedures.
+Accurate interpretation, given the contextClear, precise formulation of the interpretation Learning Activities Periods of instruction: 45 204 and 420.
+Use code 204 for a multidis Codes 340 and 345 may be Only the following codes can be used to link a course to objective 0012: 105, 201,

 Art and Aesthetics Code: 0013 Objective Standard Statement of the Com petency Achievement Context Consider various forms of art produced according to aesthetic practices.
-Working alone Given a specified work of art In a written commentary of approximately 750 words Elements of the Comp etency Performance Criteria Develop an appreciation for the dynamics of the imagination in art.
-Precise explanation of a creative process connected to the construction of an imaginary universe 2.
+Working alone Given a specified work of art In a written commentary of approximately 750 words Elements of the Comp etency Performance Criteria Develop an apprecia imagination in art. tion for the dynamics of the Precise explanation of a creative process connected to the construction of an imaginary universe 2.
 Describe art movements.
 Descriptive list of the main characteristics of three art movements from different eras, including a modern movement 3.
 Give a commentary on a work of art.
 Coherent organization of observations, including identification of four fundamental elements of form and structure related to the language used as well as a reasoned description of the meaning of the work of art Learning Activities Periods of instruction: 45 Credits: 2 Note: Use the 500 series of codes (except 502) to link a course to objective 0013.
 Use code 504 for a multidisciplinary course.
 Codes 340, 345, 601, 602, 603 and 604 may be used, provided the courses are not related to the objectives of common or specific general education.

 Art and Aesthetics Code: 0014 Objective Standard Statement of the Com petency Achievement Context Produce a work of art.
-Working alone During a practical exercise In the context of creating or interpreting a work of art Using the basic elements of the language and techniques specific to the medium selected Elements of the Competency Performance Criteria Recognize the primary forms of expression of an artistic medium.
-Identification of specific features: originality, essential qualities, means of communication, styles, genres 2.
+Working alone During a practical exercise In the context of creating or interpreting a work of art Using the basic elements of the language and techniques specific to the medium selected Elements of the Comp etency Performance Criteria Recognize the prima artistic medium. ry forms of expression of an Identification of specific features: originality, essential qualities, means of communication, styles, genres 2.
 Use the medium.
 Personal, coherent use of elements of language Satisfactory application of artistic techniques Compliance with the requirements of the method of production Learning Activities Periods of instruction: Credits: Note: 45 2 Use the 500 series of codes to link a course to objective 0014, with the exception of code 502.
 Use code 504 for a multidisciplinary course.
 Codes 340, 345, 601, 602, 603 and 604 may be used, provided the courses are not related to the objectives of common or specific general education.